 The reason behind selecting Inspired Violet goes far beyond than simply falling in line with the trends.
 For years, commonly used blues primarily featured a tinge of teal.
 What’s exciting now, however, is that purple is easing its way to the front and center of blue.
 It’s a refreshing take on the familiar.

-AkzoNobel acknowledges our all-to-often rushed and hectic lives and calls this striking indigo a “visual band-aid” that evokes wisdom, honesty and a sense of calm.
-We’re comfortable with deep blues because they’re associated with trust and authority, but Inspired Violet also carries an allure that suggests there’s more than meets the eye.
+AkzoNobel acknowledges our all-to-often rushed and hectic lives.
+They call this striking indigo a “visual band-aid” that evokes wisdom, honesty and a sense of calm.
+We’re comfortable with deep blues because they’re associated with trust and authority.
+Inspired Violet also carries an allure that suggests there’s more than meets the eye.
 It’s an intriguing color that can be refined and elegant, as well as playful and wondrous.

 Using Inspired Violet in Your Home

 Inspired Violet is a bold yet versatile hue.
-It works well with warm neutrals, like creams and beiges, and is a great complement to bright, citrusy colors.
+It works well with warm neutrals, like creams and beige.
+It’s also a great complement to bright, citrusy colors.
 As I described earlier, Inspired Violet pairs especially well with other blues.
 AkzoNobel advises using Inspired Violet and other blues in spaces that get ample natural light to bring out the subtleties of the color.
 For a fresh contemporary look, combine Inspired Violet with rustic finishes, natural woods and other coffee-inspired tones.
-Overall, “the new look is to keep things simple,” AkzoNobel says, so keep wall colors to a minimum and add texture and pattern in other elements in the room.
+Overall, “the new look is to keep things simple,” AkzoNobel says.
+Keep wall colors to a minimum and add texture and pattern in other elements in the room.